snowplow/snowplowanalytics.com/_posts/2018-03-29-r102-afontova-gora-released-with-emretlrunner-improvements/index.md

 layout: post
 title: "Snowplow R102 Afontova Gora released with EmrEtlRunner improvements"
 title-short: Snowplow R102 Afontova Gora
-tags: [batch, emr, emretlrunner]
+tags: [batch, emr, emretlrunner, lambda]
 author: Anton
 category: Releases
 permalink: /blog/2018/03/29/snowplow-r102-afontova-gora-with-emretlrunner-improvements/
 ---

 We are pleased to announce the release of [Snowplow R102][release-notes].
-This Snowplow batch pipeline release brings several long-awaited improvements and bugfixes into EmrEtlRunner, improving the stability and robustness of the pipeline operation.
+This Snowplow batch pipeline release brings several long-awaited improvements and bugfixes into EmrEtlRunner, improving the efficiency and stability of the batch pipeline.

 Read on for more information on R102 Afontova Gora, named after [the complex of Upper Paleolithic sites near my hometown of Krasnoyarsk, Central Siberia][afontova-gora]: